OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **longest_query**\  (all)

  Check the longest running query in the cluster.
 This service supports argument
- \ ``--exclude REGEX``\  to exclude queries matching the given regexp from the check.
+ \ ``--exclude REGEX``\  to exclude queries matching the given regular expression from the check.
  You can give multiple \ ``--exclude REGEX``\ .

- Perfdata contains the max/avg/min running time and the number of query per databases.
+ Perfdata contains the max/avg/min running time and the number of queries per database.

  Critical and Warning thresholds only accept an interval.